I get it. You want to save money.

 5. You won’t have the right tools for the job

-Here are a list of tools we use to build highly successful websites;
+Here is a list of tools we use to build highly successful websites;

 - Adobe Photoshop